 Learn how to make a podcast and use it to promote your brand

 Content is king and brands are constantly leveraging content to drive their audiences to take actions.
-As a brand, you may have used textual, video and photo content to draw your audience’s attention and bring value to them in one form or another.
+As a brand, you may have used textual, video, and photo content to draw your audience’s attention and bring value to them in one form or another.
 Another form of content that you can consider leveraging is audio content.

-Various brands have invested in creating their podcast channels with a view to enhance brand awareness and establish their position as experts.
+Various brands have invested in creating their podcast channels with a view to enhancing brand awareness and establish their position as experts.
 If you too want to leverage this audio-based platform to build awareness about your brand, you need to know how to make a podcast.

 To help you understand how to make a podcast, here’s a guide with steps on how to make a podcast.
 So, let’s jump right in:

 When you’re starting your own enterprise podcast, you don’t have a very big listenership but there’s enormous scope for scaling up.